Karl Jaspers Forum, Target Article 16, 16 March 1999

 studies, being driven by random circumstances rather than

-those stimulated by materialism; however, in many cases,
+those suggested by materialism; however, in many cases,

 this difference is not apparent, referring more to the